An image of a red light therapy device for knee pain

 Injury

 Injuries are a frequent source of knee pain and can affect people of all ages.
-Common knee injuries include sprains, which involve overstretching or tearing ligaments; ligament tears, such as anterior cruciate ligament (ACL) or medial collateral ligament (MCL) injuries; meniscus tears, which affect the cartilage that cushions the knee; and fractures, which are breaks in the bones of the knee joint.
-These injuries often occur during sports, accidents, or sudden movements and can lead to acute pain, swelling, instability, and sometimes long-term issues if not properly treated.
+Common knee injuries include sprains, which involve overstretching or tearing ligaments; ligament tears such as anterior cruciate ligament (ACL) or medial collateral ligament (MCL) injuries; meniscus tears, which affect the cartilage that cushions the knee; and fractures, which are breaks in the bones of the knee joint.
+These injuries often occur during sports, accidents, or sudden movements and can lead to acute pain, swelling, instability, and sometimes long-term complications if not properly treated.

 Overuse

 Overuse injuries develop gradually due to repetitive stress on the knee joint.
 Activities like running, jumping, cycling, or even prolonged standing can strain the knee over time, leading to conditions such as tendinitis (inflammation of the tendons) or bursitis (inflammation of the fluid-filled sacs that cushion the joint).
-Overuse injuries are common in athletes and individuals with physically demanding jobs.
+Overuse injuries are common among athletes and individuals with physically demanding jobs.
 Symptoms often include a dull ache, swelling, and stiffness that worsen with continued activity.

 Mechanical Problems

 Mechanical problems refer to structural issues within the knee or surrounding areas that disrupt normal movement and cause pain.
-Examples include misalignment of the knee joint, a dislocated kneecap, or problems originating from the hips or feet that alter your gait and put extra stress on the knee.
+Examples include misalignment of the knee joint, a dislocated kneecap, or problems originating from the hips or feet that alter your gait and place extra stress on the knee.
 These issues can lead to uneven wear on the joint, increased risk of injury, and chronic discomfort.
 Addressing mechanical problems often requires a comprehensive approach, including physical therapy, orthotics, or, in some cases, surgical intervention.

-What Helps With Knee Pain?
+What Helps with Knee Pain?

 Physical Therapy and Exercise